Beckhol/ML_Regression/Regression.md

 **Answer:**  The predicted values will be as close as possible to 'reality'.
 De-abstraction, measure distance between predicted values and real values, which refers to a terminology 👉🏻 **residual**
 $$residual = |y - \hat{y}| = y - (mx + c)$$
 The ideal situation we expected is $y = \hat{y}$.
 But most of the cases, they are not.
-What we can is to minimise the difference between them.
+What we can do is to minimise the difference between them.
+This introduces to another terminology, **optimisation**.